 PROGRAM EVALUATION PROCESS

 The EEB Evaluation Committee and the EEB Evaluation Administrator lead the conduct and performance of the program evaluation process.
-Program Administrators (PAs) and Technical Consultants are in a strong position to identify aspects of the programs (e.g. savings, market, process) that would benefit from evaluation activities.
+Program Administrators (PAs) and Technical Consultants are in a strong position to identify aspects of the programs (e.g., savings, market, process) that would benefit from evaluation activities.
 The Program Administrators have intimate knowledge of program procedures and program data collection that are necessary to evaluation.
 Moreover, the Program Administrators have a strong interest in ensuring program improvements.
-Continued participation in planning and the opportunity to examine final draft reports for factual issues are important for ensuring that evaluations will be used to improve the programs.
+Continued participation in planning and the opportunity to examine Review Drafts of reports and other designated work products for factual issues are important for ensuring that evaluations will be used to improve the programs.

 EVALUATION PLANNING